Industrial heaters –Warm air industrial heating options

 For more information of our range of gas heaters, please click here

 There are many different types of oil and kerosene heaters.
 The variety include air, band, coil, and cable heaters; drum, duct, and enclosure heaters; and flexible, forced-air, immersion, and induction heaters.
 Cartridge, cast-in, ceramic fibre, and circulation heaters; Heat torches are forced-process air heaters that may burn oil or kerosene.
-Oil and kerosene heaters also include over-the-side, radiant flat panel, infrared (IR) and radiant reflective process heaters.
-Radiant heater elements are used with both radiant reflective and radiant flat panel heaters.
-Other types of oil and kerosene heaters include room or space heaters, steam injection heaters, along with strip, tubular, and water heaters.
+Oil and kerosene heaters also include over-the-side, radiant flat panel, infrared (IR) and radiant reflective process heaters. .
+Other types of oil and kerosene heaters include room or space heaters.

 Specifications for the heating element include length or height, depth or thickness and width or diameter, some oil and kerosene heaters use single-phase or three-phase power.
 Others require AC voltage.
-Typically, industrial heaters use AC voltage instead of DC voltage.
+Typically, an industrial heater use AC voltage instead of DC voltage.

-There are a variety of different applications for oil and kerosene heaters.
-Examples include;
+There are a variety of different applications for an oil industrial heater, but the largest requirement is for space heating

 Oil and kerosene heaters are also used to heat process and high-purity waters, lightweight oils & degreasing solutions, heavy & medium weight oils, mild & severe corrosive solutions, caustic solutions, and liquid paraffin.
 Depending on the application, insulation options are also important to consider when selecting an oil or kerosene heater.